Center-for-Proteomics-and-Metabolomics/.github/profile/README.md

   - [NGP](https://github.com/magnuspalmblad/NGP): simulation of single-molecule peptide sequencing
   - [Workflomics](https://github.com/Workflomics): platform for bioinformaticians to automatically generate and benchmark computational workflows

-In addition, the CPM Metabolomics and Lipidomics subgroup maintains a few repositories [here](https://github.com/CPM-Metabolomics-Lipidomics), and several public projects, e.g. from Olink and SomaLogic, are forked here.
+Below are also forks of several public projects, including from Olink and SomaLogic.
+In addition, the CPM Metabolomics and Lipidomics subgroup maintains a few repositories [here](https://github.com/CPM-Metabolomics-Lipidomics).